WorkRoutine/OpenDevice/fs/debugfs/README.md

     debugfs dirent,file opermission and file operations into function.
 On file operation, we can offer more file operations contains `read`, `write` and so on.

+  * debugfs_create_ux

+    This function will create a file on debugfs dirent, this file will link to a value on device driver. we can directly to utilize `echo` or `cat` to read and write this vlaue.
+On this function family, x contains `8,16,32,64`.

+  * debugfs_create_xx

+    This function will create a file on debugfs dirent, this file will link to a value in hex on device driver. we can dirently to utilize `echo` or `cat` to read and write this value.
+On this function family, x contains `8,16,32,64`

 ## More information